 Third Graders are prepared to take a larger leadership role in the school community.
 Targeting the Seven Habits for Happy Kids, Third Graders are a vocal presence during monthly all-school assemblies.
 The students use various delivery models to reinforce the concepts of the book through skits, technology, songs and presentations.

-- Identifying grammatical errors in writing
+- Introducing strokes in cursive writing